aekanshkansal1/Ecycle_Books_App/README.md

 # Ecycle_Books_App

-This project is just provided here for reference/contribution.
-Available for Free commercial/Non Commercial only after consent of developer.
-Mail id-aekanshkansal1@gmail.com
+This project is provided here for reference/contribution.

 Mobile and Web Application Project to recycle old books.
 People can sell, donate and purchase books through the application.
 Technology used are Java, Android, PHP, MySQL, JSON